 If the 403(b) plan allows, loans are permitted to individuals.
 The plan sponsor must approve loans in advance.
 Loan limits apply and are aggregated with any other loans in 403(b) accounts within the plan and any loans from any other qualified retirement plan of the employer.

 You can take distributions from the 403(b) plan at age 59½, if you are fully disabled, or at separation of service.
+A 10% IRS penalty may apply if withdrawn before age 59½.
+Regular income tax will be due on distributions—unless a Roth 403(b).
 To qualify for the federal tax-free and penalty-free withdrawal of earnings, a Roth 403(b) must be in place for at least five years, and the distribution must take place after age 59½ or due to death or disability.
 Distributions due to financial hardship may be available.
 Please check with the Plan Administrator for eligible hardship distributions and be able to provide any supporting documentation of the hardship.
 All distributions must be approved by the plan administrator.

 Most school districts engage a third-party administrator (TPA) to establish and manage their 403(b) plan document to ensure compliance with IRS rules and guidelines.
 A school district’s benefit office can provide you with information regarding their TPA.